What Awareness Month Usually Gets Wrong

 What Happens in the Body

-Type 1 diabetes happens when the immune system attacks insulin-producing cells.
-The body can’t control blood sugar properly.
+Type 1 diabetes happens when the immune system attacks insulin-producing cells; hence the body can’t control blood sugar properly.
 So, insulin injections become life-saving, not optional.

 Who Gets It and Why

 Anyone can get it.
 Kids, teens, adults — type 1 diabetes doesn’t care.
-Genetics and environment play a role, but it’s not caused by sugar or lifestyle.
+Genetics and environment can play a role, but it’s not caused by sugar or lifestyle, that’s generally type 2.

 The Emotional Reality for Individuals and Families